 Renewing a Thailand Driver's License

-For the foreign resident, renewing a Thai driver's license in Thailand is a simple and straightforward procedure.
+For foreign residents, renewing a Thai driver's license in Thailand is a straightforward procedure.
 Unlike taking written and driving tests to apply for and secure a license, renewing a Thai license only involves preparing a few necessary documents, passing a few tests, and sitting through a one-hour training course.

 In this article, you will learn where and when to renew your Thai driver's license.
 You will also understand what documents to present to the renewing official.
 Finally, based on my previous experience, you will find out what to expect from the time you enter the Land Transport Office until you leave with your license renewal.

 Where to Renew a License

 Foreign residents can renew their Thai driver's license at a Land Transport Office near the area where they live.
 The head Land Transport Office is located in Bangkok near the Chatuchak Weekend Market.
 There are also a few other Land Transport Offices covering all of the districts in the Bangkok area.
 When I lived in the Bangna area of Bangkok, I visited the Land Transport Office opposite Soi Sukhumvit 62/1 near the Bangjak BTS stop.

 You will also find Land Transport Offices in most of the popular tourist areas such as Pattaya, Hua Hin/Cha-Am, Phuket, Samui, and Chiang Mai.